Path Checking for MTL and TPTL over Data Words: Temporal Logics over Data Words

 For complexity considerations, it makes a difference whether the numbers $c$ in constraints $x \sim c$ are binary or unary encoded, and similarly for the interval borders in $\mtl$.
-We annotate our logics $\mathsf{L}$ by an index $u$ or $b$, \ie, we write $\mathsf{L}_u$ respectively $\mathsf{L}_b$, to emphasize that numbers are encoded in unary (resp., binary) notation.
+We annotate our logics $\logic$ by an index $\textup{u}$ or $\textup{b}$, \ie, we write $\logic_{\textup{u}}$ respectively $\logic_{\textup{b}}$, to emphasize that numbers are encoded in unary (resp., binary) notation.
 The \emph{length} of a ($\tptl$ or $\mtl$) formula $\psi$, denoted by $\vert\psi\vert$, is the number of symbols occurring in $\psi$.

-In the rest of the paper, we study the path checking problems for our logics over data words.
+In the rest of the paper, we study the path-checking problems for our logics over data words.
 Data words can be (i) finite or infinite, (ii) monotonic or non-monotonic, (iii) pure or non-pure, and (iv) unary encoded or binary encoded.
-For one of our logics {\sf L} and a class of data words {\sf C}, we consider the {\em path checking problem for {\sf L} over {\sf C}}.
-Given some data word $w \in {\sf C}$ and some formula $\varphi \in \mathsf{L}$, does $w\models_\mathsf{L} \varphi$ hold?
+For a logic $\logic$ and a class of data words $\class$, we consider the {\em path-checking problem for $\logic$ over $\class$}: given some data word $w \in \class$ and some formula $\varphi \in \logic$, does $w\models_\logic \varphi$ hold?